estib-vega/search-engine/README.md

 # search-engine
 simple python implementation for a search engine

+The frontend was now updated using the Inferno JS framework.
+This is an expansion on React JS, while remaining with the same programming aproach and style.
+All of the frontend is in the carpet 'front-end'

 As stated in the short description, this is a very simple implementation for a search engine.
 It receives a PDF document and parses and indexes it so that it can be searched.